RetroAchievements/api-docs/docs/v1/get-user-want-to-play-list.md

 import SampleRequest from '../components/SampleRequest.vue';
 </script>

-# User Want to Play Lost
+# User Want to Play List

 A call to this endpoint will retrieve a giver user's want to play list, targeted by their username.